-Typically, an As-Built Load Rating confirms that the Design Load Rating (As-Bid Load Rating) remains valid, and a sealed summary form indicating it is reflective of the As-Built conditions will suffice.
-However, if the Engineer of Record (EOR) finds that the As-Built condition substantively differs from Design, then an As-Built load rating constitutes a complete revision of the Design Load Rating.
+Typically, an As-Built Load Rating confirms that the Design Load Rating remains valid, and a sealed summary form indicating it is reflective of the As-Built conditions will suffice.
+However, if the Engineer of Record (EOR) finds that the As-Built condition substantively differs from Design, or if the Design Load Rating is more than 5 years old, then an As-Built load rating is a complete revision of the Design Load Rating.